 (3) The price and transportation costs represent the actual cost to the Contractor.

 h.
 Documentation showing payment to trucking firms and owner-operators.
 Submit documentation showing owner-operations status.
-When the trucking is subject to prevailing wage, submit payroll and equipment usage records according to , , and .
+When the trucking is subject to prevailing wage, submit payroll and equipment usage records according to 109.05.C.1.a, 109.05.C.1.b, and 109.05.C.1.e.

 i.
 Provide “receipted invoices” for all costs substantiated by an invoice.